 Calcipotriene appears to cause greater skin irritation than potent corticosteroids.
 Diluting the drug with petrolatum or applying topical corticosteroids to sensitive areas may prevent this problem.

-Coal tar preparations have been used to treat psoriasis for about 100 years, although their use has declined with the introduction of topical vitamin D3-related medicines.
-Crude coal tar stops the action of enzymes that contribute to psoriasis, and helps prevent new cell production.
-Tar is often used in combination with other drugs and with ultraviolet B (UVB) phototherapy.
-Tar can also help with itchy lesions and is often used on the scalp.
+Coal tar preparations have been used to treat psoriasis for about 100 years, although their use is now rare since the introduction of biologic therapies.
+Crude coal tar stops the action of enzymes that contribute to psoriasis and helps prevent new cell production.
+Tar was often used in combination with other drugs and with ultraviolet B (UVB) phototherapy.
+Tar can also help with itchy lesions and can be used on the scalp.
 Its safety in pregnant or lactating women is unclear as tar has mutagenic potential.